 In 2019, 300,000 Australians used cannabis for medicinal and adult-purposes .
 Assuming all of these people drive, the legal concerns on driving under the influence of cannabis can’t be ignored.

 Generally, one should not drive under the influence of any substance that impairs their cognition .
-It’s illegal to drive with THC (tetrahydrocannabinol) in the body system Australia-wide .
+It’s illegal Australia-wide to drive with THC (tetrahydrocannabinol) in the body’s system .
 When local authorities do roadside cannabis tests on roadsides and checkpoints, they’re mainly testing whether THC is present in the driver’s system or not .

-THC, a compound that can be extracted from the cannabis Sativa plant, is psychoactive, meaning it can alter moods and perspective .
-Thus, it impairs the driver, possibly endangering the lives inside and outside the car.
+THC, a compound that can be extracted from the cannabis sativa plant, is psychoactive, meaning it can alter moods and perspective .
+Thus, it impairs the driver, possibly endangering the lives of those inside and outside the car.